nschreder/powerapppridemonthcalendar/README.md

 # Pride Month Calendar PowerApp
 Welcome to the Pride Month Calendar PowerApp.
-This PowerApp template provides an adjustable advent calendar for your company or team.
+This PowerApp template provides an adjustable Pride Month calendar for your company or team.
 It can be easily imported into your (default) environment and shared within the organization with no additional connector needed.

 **Content**
 1. [Technical Requirements](#Technical-Requirements)